rsanto27/seed-keycloak-golang/README.md

 when you have an app, and this app needs to make the authentication flow, then you will need a client.
 To manage the clients you will need to have a realm selected, go to "clients" option.
 A simple way to demonstrate de operation is create a new client,  let the openid-content selected and give a Root URL.
 This URL is a login url that your app will have.
 To show the flow we will use a SPA example came from keycloak "https://www.keycloak.org/app/".

+Created the client, go to "https://www.keycloak.org/app/".
+There you will find the page asking you the Realm and the Client that you created before, save and will be redirect to Sign in.

+Go ahead and make the login using the user created before.